HadrienG2/subwoofer/README.md

 ## Analyzing the output

+To study the impact of subnormals on latency-bound code, look into benchmark timings where `ilp` is "chained".
+These benchmarks are made of a single long dependency chain that does not allow the CPU parallelize execution over superscalar units, so their execution time is just the latency of a single operation multipled by the number of operations.

-To assess the impact of subnormals on arithmetic operation latency, check the benchmarks where `ilp` is "chained".
-To assess their impact on operation throughput, check benchmarks at the `ilp` when the measured performance is highest is absence of subnormals in the input.
+To study the impact of subnormals on throughput-bound code, look into benchmark timings at the `ilp` where the measured performance is highest for the operation of interest, in the input configuration where there is no subnormals.
+Bear in mind that given a sufficiently inefficient hardware subnormal fallback, operations on subnormal numbers can be latency-bound even though operations on normal numbers are throughput-bound.

-The operation latency/throughput in (nano)seconds is the inverse of the throughput computed by Criterion in operations/second for the corresponding degree of ILP.
-Unfortunately, I did not find a way to have Criterion directly compute and display the time/operation in the command-line benchmark output...
+For each benchmark, Criterion is configured to compute the throughput in operations/second.
+For the next analysis steps, you are going to need the average operation duration instead.
+To get it, simply invert the criterion-computed throughput.

+---

-You can then get from the benchmarked operation's latency/throughput to an estimate of the underlying hardware operation's latency/throughput using the following calculations:
+Once you have the average operation duration for latency-bound and throughput-bound benchmarks, you can estimate the underlying hardware operation's latency/throughput using the following calculations:

-* The `addsub` benchmark directly provides the average of the latencies/throughputs of ADD and SUB with a possibly subnormal operand.
-Those operations have the same latency and throughput on all hardware that I know of, so I did not bother creating benchmarks that measures each separately.
+* The `addsub` benchmark directly provides you with the average of the latencies/throughputs of ADD and SUB with a possibly subnormal operand.
+Those operations have the same latency and throughput on all hardware that I know of, so I did not bother creating benchmarks that measures them separately.
-* By subtracting the latency/throughput of `addsub` from the matching figure of merit in the `sqrt_positive_addsub` benchmark, you get the latency/throughput of SQRT with a possibly subnormal operand.
+* By subtracting the duration of `addsub` in one configuration from the duration of `sqrt_positive_addsub` in the same configuration, you can estimate the latency/throughput of SQRT with a possibly subnormal operand.
-* The `average` benchmark provides the latency/throughput of adding an in-register constant followed by multiplying by another in-register constant.
+* The `average` benchmark provides the latency/throughput of adding an in-register value followed by multiplying by another in-register constant.
   This does not directly translates to a hardware figure or merit, but we need it to interprete the next benchmarks.
-* By subtracting the latency/throughput of `average` from the matching figure of merit in the next benchmarks, you get the latency/throughput of...
+* By subtracting the duration of `average` in onde configuration from the duration of another benchmark in the same configuration, you can estimate the latency/throughput of...
-    - `mul_average`: MUL by a possibly subnormal operand
+    - `mul_average`: MUL with a possibly subnormal operand
     - `fma_multiplier_average`: FMA with a possibly subnormal multiplier
     - `fma_addend_average`: FMA with a possibly subnormal addend
-    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result (the frequency at which everything is subnormal is the square of the frequency at which one individual input is subnormal).
+    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result (the frequency at which everything is subnormal is the square of the frequency at which individual inputs are subnormal).

+---

-The tradeoff between the "Nregisters" and "L1cache" data sources is subtle.
-The former leads to a more artificial code pattern that increases the odds of CPU microarchitecture "cheating", but the latter requires a memory load that is unrelated to the FP arithmetic operation that we are trying to measure, and may bias the measurement a bit.
-This is why both data sources are included in the recommended `measure` configuration.
-If the results are only slightly different, the "Nregisters" output should be slightly more faithful to the impact of subnormal arithmetic on maximally optimized code.
-But if they are very different, you should trust the "L1cache" measurements more unless you are sure you know your CPU microarchitecture well enough to confidently assess that it is not overly optimizing for in-register inputs (by e.g. always predicting internal normal/subnormal branches correctly).
+The highest impact will usually be observed for one of the fastest data sources, "Nregisters" and "L1cache".
+The nuance between these is subtle.
+"Nregisters", where all inputs are resident in CPU registers for the entire duration of the benchmark, is a more artificial code pattern that increases the odds of CPU microarchitecture "cheating" or otherwise behaving weirdly.
+But "L1cache" requires memory loads that are unrelated to the FP arithmetic operation that we are trying to measure, which may bias the measurement a bit.
+Both have their merit depending on the details of the target CPU architecture, which is why both data sources are included in the recommended `measure` configuration.

+If the resulting timings are only slightly different, the "Nregisters" output can be expected to be slightly more faithful to the impact of subnormal arithmetic on maximally optimized code.
+But if they are very different, you should probably trust the "L1cache" measurements more by default, unless you know your CPU microarchitecture well enough to convince yourself that it cannot overly optimizing for in-register inputs (by e.g. always predicting internal normal/subnormal branches correctly).

+---

 By comparing the subnormal overhead at different subnormal input frequencies, you can gain insight into how your CPU implements its subnormal fallback:

-* If overhead is maximal at high frequencies, it suggests that the extra costs of processing subnormals in the CPU backend predominate.
+* If the observed overhead is maximal at high subnormal probability, it suggests that the extra costs of processing subnormals in the CPU backend predominate.
-* If overhead is maximal around 50%, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs predominate in this most unpredictable case.
+* If the overhead is maximal around 50%, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this most unpredictable case.
-* If overhead is maximal at lower frequencies, then abruptly drops, it indicates that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer exploited this to avoid the aforementioned branch predictor trashing effects by staying in fallback mode as long as the frequency of subnormals occurence is higher than a certain threshold.
+* If the overhead is maximal at lower frequencies, then abruptly drops, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the aforementioned branch predictor trashing effects by remaining in the fallback mode as long as the frequency of subnormals occurence is higher than a certain threshold.

-And finally, by comparing results from different data types on the fastest data sources, you can assess some type-dependent limitations of the CPU's subnormal
+And finally, by comparing results from different data types on the fastest data sources, you can detect any type-dependent limitations of the CPU's subnormal
 fallback: is it slower on double-precision operands?
-Does it serialize SIMD operations into scalar ones?
+Does it serialize SIMD operations into ones of narrower width?